EugeneYilia/ExamineFile/README.md

 # ExamineFile
-An application which can examine file as the rule specified encryption.
+An application which can examine file as the specified encryption.

 ## How to use this
 * 1.If you execute program in cli